SallyAlkhalifah/Rahhal-AI-Travel-Planning-Project/README.md

-# Rahhal – AI Travel Planning Project
+# Rahaal – AI Travel Planning Project

-**Rahhal** is a web application built using AI technologies to help users plan customized travel itineraries.
+**Rahaal** is a web application built using AI technologies to help users plan customized travel itineraries.
 The system collects information from users (destination, duration, budget, number of people, type of trip) and generates a complete daily plan with detailed recommendations and images.
 Users can also upload a photo of a tourist landmark to get intelligent information about it.

 ---